SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/input-variables.md

 layout: redirect
 ---

-In the OEE Application you can select **different calculation methods** that require different input variables.
+In the OEE application you can select different calculation methods that require different input variables.

 A total of 5 out of 7 input variables are required to calculate the OEE.